Rights groups urge EU, Japan to consider halt in funding for Cambodian election

 Japan and the EU are the two biggest foreign funders of the 2018 vote.
 China and the United States have also contributed, with the United States providing trucks and technical support, while Japan has given computers.

-Japan’s embassy in Phnom Penh did not reply to a Reuters request for comment on the matter.
+Japan’s embassy and the European Union in Phnom Penh did not reply to a Reuters request for comment on the matter.

-George Edgar, head of the EU delegation to Cambodia, said the EU remains “ready to support a credible electoral process” but added that the polls should only go ahead with the opposition’s involvement.
-He urged Cambodian authorities not to go ahead with the dissolution of the opposition party.

-“The EU remains ready to support a credible electoral process up to the National Assembly election in 2018.
-However we do not believe that a process from which the main opposition party was arbitrarily excluded could be seen as legitimate,” Edgar told Reuters.

 The CPP has used “dirty tricks” to jail opposition leaders and force others into exile, Robertson added.